 Technical investors focus on a stock’s chart, looking at the direction and volume of price moves to identify patterns that have historically resulted in big price gains.
 Yet even the finest charts often zig when they should zag.

-What all stock investing systems (including momentum investing, watching TV stock gurus and throwing darts) try to do is lower the risk of investing enough that we can actually pull the trigger on a new stock even after going through a crap-storm like the last year.
+What all stock investing systems (including momentum investing, watching TV stock gurus and throwing darts) try to do is lower the risk of investing enough that we can actually pull the trigger on a new stock even after going through a crap-storm like the last couple months, or in February/March 2020.

 The lesson of the principle of over causation is that stock price movements are more complex than many people think.
 Nothing guarantees that a stock will go up, not increasing revenues, not earnings surprises, not new contracts, not a dive in price that drops the P/E into the basement.